Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 - Jon Torre

-Solar got more complicated in 2026.
-But it did not stop making sense.
+Solar just got way more complicated in 2026.

 The big idea is simple: the strategy has changed, but the opportunity has not disappeared.